-It helps entities to prepare financial statements for investment funds or similar financial institutions in accordance with IFRS.
+It is intended to help preparers in the preparation and presentation of financial statements for investment funds or similar financial institutions in accordance with IFRS.
 This guide illustrates one possible format for financial statements based on a fictitious tax-exempt open-ended single-fund investment company (the Fund), which does not form part of a consolidated entity or hold investments in any subsidiaries, associates or joint venture entities.
 Appendix I illustrates example disclosures for an investment fund that is an investment entity and measures its subsidiaries at fair value through profit or loss (FVTPL).
-In this guide, the investment fund's redeemable shares are classified as financial liabilities and the management shares meet the definition of equity; the investment fund is outside the scope of IFRS 8 Operating Segments (for example disclosures for a multiple-segment fund that falls in the scope of IFRS 8, see Appendix II).
+In this guide, the Fund's redeemable shares are classified as financial liabilities and the management shares meet the definition of equity; the Fund is outside the scope of IFRS 8 Operating Segments (for example disclosures for a multiple-segment fund that falls in the scope of IFRS 8, see Appendix II).

-Our hypothetical investment fund has been applying IFRS for some time - i.e. it is not a first-time adopter of IFRS.
-For more information on adopting IFRS for the first time, see Chapter 6.1 in the 12th Edition 2015/16 of our publication Insights into IFRS.
+This hypothetical Fund has been applying IFRS for some time - i.e. it is not a firsttime adopter of IFRS.
+For more information on adopting IFRS for the first time, see Chapter 6.1 in the 13th Edition 2016/17 of our publication Insights into IFRS.

-Standards covered

-This guide reflects standards and interpretations that have been issued by the IASB as at 15 December 2015 and that are required to be applied by an entity with an annual reporting period beginning on 1 January 2015 ('currently effective requirements').
-The early adoption of standards that are effective for annual reporting periods beginning after 1 January 2015 ('forthcoming requirements') has not been illustrated, except for the early adoption of Investment Entities: Applying the Consolidation Exception (Amendments to IFRS 10, IFRS 12 and IAS 28), which is illustrated in Appendix I.
+Standards covered This guide reflects standards and interpretations that have been issued by the IASB as at 15 December 2016 and that are required to be applied by an entity with an annual reporting period beginning on 1 January 2016 ('currently effective requirements').
+The early adoption of standards that are effective for annual reporting periods beginning after 1 January 2016 ('forthcoming requirements') is not illustrated.

-This guide focuses on investment fund-specific issues, and therefore does not illustrate disclosures of a more general nature or disclosures relevant to activities that are not usually carried out by an investment fund - e.g. impairment, hedge accounting, employee benefits etc. For guidance on these areas, see our publication Guide to annual financial statements - Illustrative disclosures (September 2015).
+This guide focuses on investment fund-specific issues, and therefore does not illustrate disclosures of a more general nature or disclosures relevant to activities that are not usually carried out by an investment fund - e.g. impairment, hedge accounting, employee benefits etc. For guidance on these areas, see our publication Illustrative disclosures - Guide to annual financial statements (October 2016).